jrsk23/theinfogitlab.github.io/README.md

 # Hi there!
 Welcome to our hacker lab place..

-We create hacker rnadom installers and programs in different areas.
+We create random hacker installers and programs in different areas.